GoogleChrome/web.dev/src/site/content/en/secure/cross-origin-isolation-guide/index.md

 1. Set [`Cross-Origin-Opener-Policy-Report-Only:
    same-origin`](/coop-coep/#1.-set-the-cross-origin-opener-policy:-same-origin-header-on-the-top-level-document)
    on your top-level document.
-As the name indicates, this header only sends reports about the impact that enabling cross-origin isolation **would** have on your site.
-It won't actually enable cross-origin isolation yet and therefore it won't affect your site's functioning.
+As the name indicates, this header only sends reports about the impact that `COOP: same-origin` **would** have on your site.
+Therefore, it won't actually disable communication with popup windows.
 2. Set up reporting and configure a web server to receive and save the reports.
 3. Set [`Cross-Origin-Embedder-Policy-Report-Only:
    require-corp`](/coop-coep/#3.-use-the-coep-report-only-http-header-to-assess-embedded-resources)
    on your top-level document.
-Again, this header lets you see the impacts of enabling `COOP: require-corp` without actually affecting your site's functioning yet.
+Again, this header lets you see the impacts of enabling `COEP: require-corp` without actually affecting your site's functioning yet.
 You can configure this header to send reports to the same reporting server that you set up in the last step.